 « »

-§ 4.1.3 Provided that an Application for Payment is received by the Architect not later than the « » day of a month, the Owner shall make payment of the certified amount to the Contractor not later than the « » day of the « » month.
-If an Application for Payment is received by the Architect after the date fixed above, payment shall be made by the Owner not later than « » ( « » ) days after the Architect receives the Application for Payment.
+§ 4.1.3 Provided that an Application for Payment is received by the Architect not later than the « first » day of a month, the Owner shall make payment of the certified amount to the Contractor not later than the « first » day of the « following » month.
+If an Application for Payment is received by the Architect after the date fixed above, payment shall be made by the Owner not later than « thirty » ( « 30 » ) days after the Architect receives the Application for Payment.

 (Federal, state or local laws may require payment within a certain period of time.)